Follow us on

 sai-lam-khu-trung-hang-hoa-xuat-khau

 2.4.
-Errors in Documentation and Certificate Management
+Errors in documentation and certificate management

 luu-y-khu-trung-hang-hoa-xuat-khau

 2.5.
-Lack of Transparency During Execution
+Lack of transparency during implementation

 One of the major risks often underestimated in export cargo fumigation is the constant evolution of international quarantine standards.
 Unlike internal processes which can be controlled, regulations from import markets are frequently updated based on pest situations and biosecurity policies.